revanth-talluri/Stock-Price-Prediction/README.md

 # stock-predictions
 Stock 'Close' price prediction using LSTM RNN's
+(with 3% error in 3 days and 15% error in 30 days)

 With the vast amount of data available in the Finance sector, it is one of the best places to explore and apply the ML techniques.
 Personally, the stock price prediction is one of